A Unity Developer's Guide to Godot: Comparison Table and Recommended Resources

 Conclusion

-Being open-source is a truly unique advantage.
-Seeing how Blender gradually took over the 3D industry that was once dominated by Maya and 3ds Max, Godot might follow a similar trajectory.
-Unity and Unreal are free until you earn substantial revenue, so Godot may not see the same rapid growth as Blender, but it could steadily grow as a safety net every time controversies like the Runtime Fee incident occur.
+The open-source angle is also uniquely compelling.
+Looking at how Blender gradually overtook the 3D industry once dominated by Maya and 3ds Max, Godot might follow a similar trajectory.
+Unity and Unreal Engine are free until substantial revenue thresholds, so Blender-speed adoption may not happen — but the room to grow as an industry safety net is real.